PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Related Work

 Progress in machine learning has been largely driven by the availability of large, diverse, and carefully curated datasets~\cite{achiam2023gpt, touvron2023llamaopenefficientfoundation, meta2025llama4}.
 Natural language processing models are trained on web-scale data~\cite{gao2020pile, penedo2023refinedweb, LLMDataHub, liu2024datasetslargelanguagemodels}, and vision models routinely leverage billions of image–text pairs~\cite{schuhmann2022laion, bai2023, chen2024panda70m}.

 In contrast, datasets for physics learning remain comparatively underdeveloped.
 Early benchmarks targeted standard physics problems and reference simulations~\cite{pdebench, pdearena, hao2023pinnacle}.
-More recent datasets have focused on complex, domain-specific settings~\cite{kohl2023_acdm, bonnet2022airfrans, toshev2024lagrangebench, hersbach2020era5, yu2024climsim, janny2023eagle, hassan2023bubbleml, chung2023turbulence_blastnet, ashton2024drivaerml}.
-The recently proposed Well~\cite{ohana2024well} includes an impressive list of datasets for various physics, but is limited to structured grids (uniformly sampled domains).
+More recent datasets have focused on complex, domain-specific settings~\cite{hersbach2020era5, bonnet2022airfrans, kohl2023_acdm,janny2023eagle, hassan2023bubbleml, chung2023turbulence_blastnet, yu2023climsim, toshev2024lagrangebench, ashton2024drivaerml}.
+The Well, introduced by \citet{ohana2024well}, includes a large list of datasets for various physics, but is limited to structured grids (uniformly sampled domains).

 Structural mechanics simulations, with non-linear constitutive laws, are of paramount importance for industrial design, and are poorly represented in available datasets.
-Most available datasets use a datamodel that limit their evolution and generality.
+Most available datasets use data models that limit their evolution and generality.
 Complex industrial settings include vertices and element tags, heterogeneous data with remeshing, multiple meshes of various dimensions, topologies and mixed element types, compatible with commercial codes routinely used by design engineers.
-Besides, most datasets come with a library dedicated to the dataset, featuring specific commands and hypothesis, which limit they wide adoption.
+Besides, most datasets come with a library dedicated to the dataset, featuring specific commands and assumptions, which limit their wide adoption.

+\textbf{Comparison with existing datasets.} Our goal is to support fair and reproducible surrogate modeling across heterogeneous simulation settings.
+Existing datasets are often limited in their ability to capture realistic industrial scenarios, including complex geometries, variable topologies, and heterogeneous data structures.
+To position PLAID within this landscape, we provide a comparison in Table~\ref{tab:dataset_comparison}, where “sample heterogeneity” refers to possible presence of multiple meshes per sample, with differing dimensions, topologies, element types and variable topology.